hasbullasingh/ios077/README.md

 # ios077
 this a demo file
-Hi this is hasbulla fraom manikpur chulna road
+Hi this is Hasbulla from manikpur chulna road
+Hi this is Rampujari from vishal nagar road